skalarproduktraum/phd-thesis/chapters/sciview.md

 The original way of doing 3D visualisation in Fiji is the 3D Viewer [@Schmid:2010gm], which has now become dated a bit and is not being actively developed anymore, necessitating a replacement.
 After the start of the development of scenery in early 2016, we started the development of a replacement for 3D Viewer, named _sciview_. sciview builds heavily on the infrastructure provided by the Fiji, SciJava[^SciJavaNote], and ImageJ2 projects[@Rueden:2017ij2].

 In this chapter, we are going to introduce sciview and explain how intertwining scenery and the ImageJ2/Fiji ecosystem creates a new powerful tool for interactive visualisations in the life sciences.
 We start by introducing the ImageJ2/Fiji ecosystem  in more detail, focussing on the developer side and explaining how the various parts are used in our project.
+After that, we introduce examplary use cases that have not been possible before, and projects that are enabled by scenery and sciview.

 [^SciJavaNote]: See [scijava.org](https://scijava.org) and [imagej.net/SciJava](https://imagej.net/SciJava) for more information about the projects.